-Online MBA in Marketing
+Accredited Online MBA Programs in Marketing

-What is an Online MBA in Marketing?
+What is an Online MBA Program in Marketing?

 Online MBA in Marketing Curriculum

 Online MBAs in marketing offer a curriculum that includes a variety of marketing and business management classes.
-Graduates are prepared to face common marketing and management challenges head-on.
+Graduates are prepared to face standard marketing and management challenges head-on.
 Most graduates of online MBA programs enter the workforce with confidence and a highly developed set of skills.

 The courses listed below are a sample of what students can expect to study while enrolled in a program to obtain an online MBA in marketing.

-- Marketing Research: Students learn to compile and analyze market research data as a means to providing well-thought-out solutions to common marketing problems.
+- Marketing Research: Students learn to compile and analyze market research data as a means of providing well-thought-out solutions to common marketing problems.
 Each step of the research process is thoroughly examined, including data collection, analysis, and reporting.

 - New Venture Marketing: This course examines the specific techniques that are involved in marketing new businesses and products.
 Students learn to create value for consumers and solve significant product and design problems on behalf of their clients.
 This course also instructs students on techniques for discovering lucrative market opportunities.